(El Laberinto del Fauno)

 Spain, 1944, during the midst of the Civil War.
 Young Ofelia’s mother Carmen has married Captain Vidal, the head of a troop of Nationalist soldiers.
 Carmen is pregnant with Vidal’s son and encourages Ofelia to regard Vidal as her father.
 They travel to where Vidal and his troops are stationed in the countryside, engaged in hunting down the rebels hiding in the forest.
 While stopped on the way there, Ofelia comes across a stone shrine in the forest and is amazed when a praying mantis follows her home and turns into a fairy.
 The fairy draws Ofelia through a stone labyrinth in the garden and down into a magical underground realm.
 There she meets a faun that tells her that she is the Princess Moanna.
 The faun assigns Ofelia three tasks.
 Meanwhile, Ofelia’s mother falls increasingly ill with the pregnancy.
 The faun gives Ofelia a living mandrake root to place under her bed, which helps her mother regain her health.
 At the same time, Vidal captures and tortures several of the rebels and in so doing discovers that his doctor and a maid that has befriended Ofelia have been secretly aiding the rebels.

 Pan’s Labyrinth was the one of the most successful arthouse released genre films in recent years.
 It was nominated at just about every critical and awards ceremony for Best Foreign Language Film of 2006 and made an unexpected win of three Academy Awards – for Best Cinematography, Best Art Direction and Best Makeup.
-Indeed, the success of Pan’s Labyrinth had director Guillermo Del Toro, along with fellow Mexicans Alfonso Cuaron and Alejandro Gonzalez Innaritu whose respective films Children of Men (2006) and Babel (2006) accrued much critical attention the same year, acclaimed as part of a new Mexican Wave storming Hollywood.
-(Soon after, Cuaron, Del Toro and Innaritu combined their talents into a single package for sale).
+The success of Pan’s Labyrinth had director Guillermo Del Toro, along with fellow Mexicans Alfonso Cuaron and Alejandro Gonzalez Innaritu whose respective films Children of Men (2006) and Babel (2006) accrued much critical attention the same year, acclaimed as part of a new Mexican Wave storming Hollywood.

 Pan’s Labyrinth is a natural successor to The Devil’s Backbone.
 Both are set around the Spanish Civil War and feature children as protagonists.
 In both films, the children are drawn into something supernatural that comes in direct contrast to a real world that is dominated by the harsh reality of political events.
 Critics compared Pan’s Labyrinth to everything from Alice in Wonderland (1865) to the Spanish Civil War quasi-fantasy The Spirit of the Beehive (1974).
 If anything though, Pan’s Labyrinth reads like a dark version of the recent big-budget The Chronicles of Narnia: The Lion, The Witch and the Wardrobe (2005) with its story about children venturing into a secondary world of magical creatures and where a faun becomes a girl’s close companion.
 You could even go as far as to see analogies between Ofelia eating the grapes and Edward’s temptation by Turkish Delight in The Lion, The Witch and the Wardrobe.
 Indeed, Guillermo Del Toro was apparently solicited for The Lion, The Witch and the Wardrobe but turned it down – he made the amusing comment in interviews that if he had directed the film he would not have resurrected Aslan.
 This seems to be the essence of Pan’s Labyrinth – it is a fantasy where all the nice, safe feelings and assurances of a fantasy like Narnia have been inverted, where the realm ventured into is not something wondrous but dark and threatening.